Patil-Kranti/DocScan/README.md

 Because of the version of OpenCV that is used in the project it needs to run on Android 5.0 (lollipop) or newer.

-In order to capture and manipulate images DocScan depends on  the OpenCV Library.
+In order to capture and manipulate images DocScan depends on having the OpenCV Manager application installed

 How to Install